What does a lender look at in a basic home loan application?

 • Regular salary is the best type of income, and you’ll be asked to prove this with recent payslips.

 • Bonuses, overtime, and other extra pay do count – but they’re assessed differently by each bank.
-Often, your loan assessment will be based on the average of your bonus income over 2 years.
+Often, your loan assessment will base these amounts on the average of this income over 2 years.

 • If commissions form a major part of your income, make sure you work with a broker who understands this.
 Some lenders don’t allow commissions to count as income, some only count up to 80% of your total commissions, and others will take it all.
 A good broker will know where to take your loan for the best chance of success.